xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Simple Usage Example Resource Setup
 -----------------------------------

-The xcore-ai has a number of resources on chip.
+The xcore-ai device has a number of resources on chip.
 In the `simple` examples both `clock blocks` and `ports` are connected together to provide an input to the PFD and additionally provide a scaled output clock.
 The code is contained in ``resource_setup.h`` and ``resource_setup.c`` using intrinsic functions in ``lib_xcore``.
 To help visualise how these resources work together, please see the below diagram.